Best Cheap Health Insurance in Hawaii (2026)

 Best health insurance companies in Hawaii

-Kaiser Permanente sells the best health insurance in Hawaii.
+Kaiser Permanente is the best health insurance company in Hawaii.

 Not only does Kaiser have the cheapest rates in the state, it also gets a perfect 5-out-of-5 score from HealthCare.gov.
-That means that Kaiser's plans are high quality and come with excellent customer satisfaction.
+That means that Kaiser's plans are high quality and have excellent customer satisfaction.

-But all of Kaiser Permanente's plans are HMOs, which limits you to using Kaiser doctors and hospitals except in emergencies.
-If you want the ability to see any doctor, a plan from HMSA is a better choice.
+But all of Kaiser Permanente's plans are HMOs, which limit your doctor and hospital choices.
+The company also gets slightly fewer complaints than an average company its size.
+If you want to see any doctor, an HMSA plan is a better choice.

 Best-rated health insurance companies in Hawaii